matrix-org/matrix-spec-proposals/proposals/2781-down-with-the-fallbacks.md

 supporting replies in a new client, but in practice they add complexity, are often implemented incorrectly and block new features.

-This MSC proposes to deprecate and eventually remove those fallbacks.
+This MSC proposes to **remove** those fallbacks from the specification.

 Some of the known issues include:
 * The content of reply fallback is [untrusted](https://spec.matrix.org/v1.10/client-server-api/#stripping-the-fallback).